software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 7
 >
-> Create the "user story" label.
+> Create the "user story" label to classify user story related issues.

 Next, we need to specify the Sprint the issue is worked on.
 We can use Sprint-specific [milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) to group the issues based on a Sprint.
 Let's create a milestone for the first Sprint.
 First, click the "Issues" tab to open the issues page.
 Then, click the "Milestones" button next to the "Labels" button.
 On the Milestones page, click the "Create a new Milestone" button.
 Set the milestone title as "Sprint 1".
 You can also specify a due date and a description if you want.
 Finally, click the "Create milestone" button to create the milestone.